ERNIE Image vs Nano Banana 2 (2026): Which AI Image Generator Should You Use?

 What Is Nano Banana 2?

-- Character consistency: up to 5 subjects across 14 reference images
+- Character coherence: Reference mapping for up to 5 subjects across multiple frames

 What Is ERNIE Image?